Relativistic Cosmological Perturbation Theory and the Evolution of Small-Scale Inhomogeneities: Derivation of the Generalised Cosmological Perturbation Theory

 These quantities are completely determined by the background equations (\ref{subeq:einstein-flrw}) and the first-order equations~(\ref{subeq:pertub-gi}).
 In the study of the evolution of density perturbations, it is convenient not to use $\varepsilon^{\text{gi}}_\een$ and $n^{\text{gi}}_\een$ directly, but instead their corresponding contrast functions $\delta_\varepsilon$ and $\delta_n$

-The system of equations (\ref{subeq:pertub-gi}) for the four independent quantities $\varepsilon_\een$, $n_\een$, $\vartheta_\een$ and~$R_\een$ will now be rewritten, with the help of a computer algebra system, into a new system of equations for the two independent quantities $\delta_\varepsilon$ and $\delta_n$.
+The system of equations (\ref{subeq:pertub-gi}) for the four independent quantities $\varepsilon_\een$, $n_\een$, $\vartheta_\een$ and~$R_\een$ will now be rewritten, using the procedure given in the Appendix, into a new system of equations for the two independent quantities $\delta_\varepsilon$ and $\delta_n$.
 In this procedure it is explicitly assumed that $p\not\equiv0$, i.e., the pressure does not vanish identically.
 The case $p\rightarrow0$ will be considered in Section~\ref{sec:newt-limit} on the non-relativistic limit.
-The final result is the generalised manifestly covariant and gauge-invariant perturbation theory for the open, flat or closed \textsc{flrw} universe
+The final result is the \emph{generalised cosmological perturbation theory} for the open, flat or closed \textsc{flrw} universe